isc-projects/bind9/doc/dnssec-guide/troubleshooting.rst

    named[32516]: zone example.com/IN (signed): next key event: 27-Nov-2014 20:07:09.292

-This happens to look exactly the same as if the keys were present and readable, and appears to indicate that ``named`` loaded the keys and signed the zone.
+This happens to look exactly the same as if the keys were present and readable, and appears to indicate that :iscman:`named` loaded the keys and signed the zone.
 It even generates the internal (raw) files:

 ::